 The bottom line

-Here’s the good news about getting blood out of carpet: You can easily remove most bloodstains (wet or dry) using products that may be in your bathroom or kitchen.
-If all methods mentioned above don’t get blood out of carpet, it may be necessary to consult a professional carpet cleaner.
+The good news is you can easily remove most bloodstains (wet or dry) using products that may be in your bathroom or kitchen.
+If all methods mentioned above don’t get blood out of your carpet, it may be necessary to consult a professional carpet cleaner.

 Frequently Asked Questions